pkoelich/Vancouver_CityScope/README.md

 ### Homeownership rate

-Homeownership rate is traditionally associated with a more stable financial situation, increased social, and civic engagement(3), and neighbourhood stability(4).
+Homeownership rate is traditionally associated with a more stable financial situation, increased social, and civic engagement, and neighbourhood stability.
 We are therefore using it as a proxy measure for housing security.
 The census data from StatCan provides data on private households by tenure, separating between owner, renter, and dwelling provided by the local government, First Nation or Indian band (excluded from calculation).
 It is only a 25% dataset, so it can provide an estimate of the proportion of owners to renters in this area.

 The base calculation is: